FIFA World Cup 2026 Mexico Opening Ceremony: Start Time, Performers, Live Stream

 Danny Ocean brings Venezuelan Latin pop.
 His breakout hit “Me Rehúso” defined a generation of Spanish-language streaming, and his presence broadens the Latin American footprint of the ceremony.

 Tyla is the global crossover slot.
-The South African Afro-pop sensation, fresh off Grammy success and a global Top 10 streaming run, performs in Mexico City representing the visiting opener.
-She is also booked for the Los Angeles ceremony on June 12, making her the only artist to appear at two of the three opening shows.
+The South African Afro-pop sensation, fresh off Grammy success and a global Top 10 streaming run, performs in Mexico City representing the visiting opponent.
+Her appearance ties the stage directly to the pitch, with South Africa taking the field minutes later.

 “The FIFA World Cup is a moment the world shares, and that begins with how we open it.
 Starting with Mexico City and continuing the next days with Toronto and Los Angeles, these ceremonies will bring together music, culture and football in a way that reflects both the individuality of each nation and the unity that defines this tournament.
 It is a powerful way to begin a truly global celebration.”